Quantum Algorithms for Testing Hamiltonian Symmetry

 Since it is physically impossible to optimize over all input states, we can instead employ a variational ansatz to do so, in order to arrive at a lower bound estimate of the acceptance probability on the left-hand side of \eqref{eq:accept-prob-optimized}.
 These methods have been vigorously pursued in recent years in the quantum computing literature \cite{CABBEFMMYCC20,bharti2021noisy}, and they can be combined with our approach here.
 In short, the acceptance probability in \eqref{eq:accept-prob-fixed-state} is a reward function that can be estimated by means of the circuit in Figure~\ref{fig:altcircuit} and a parameterized circuit that prepares the state $\ket{\psi}$.
 Then one can employ gradient ascent on a classical computer to modify the parameters used to prepare the state $\ket{\psi}$.
-After a number of iterations, these algorithms typically converge to a value, which in our case provides a lower bound estimate of the acceptance probability on the left-hand side of~\eqref{eq:accept-prob-optimized}.
+After many iterations, these algorithms typically converge to a value, which in our case provides a lower bound estimate of the acceptance probability on the left-hand side of~\eqref{eq:accept-prob-optimized}.
+In practice, it might be difficult in experiments to optimize over all pure states, and one could instead consider a variational product state ansatz, as in \cite{GLXXGLSPXZWZF21}.

-\textit{ Example}---To exhibit our first algorithm, we consider the example dynamics given by a weakly $J$-coupled NMR Hamiltonian \cite{van1996multidimensional}.
-This Hamiltonian can be expressed as

-with units of $\hbar = 1$, where $\omega_i$ is the frequency associated to the respective spins and $J$ is the coupling constant.
-As shown in Appendix~\ref{app:NMR}, this can be written as a diagonal matrix in the $\hat{z}$ basis; therefore, the time-evolution dynamics are also given by a diagonal matrix.
-Due to this simplicity, these dynamics can be easily simulated on noisy computers for appropriately short times using a two-qubit system.

-It is clear that $H_\textrm{NMR}$ is symmetric with respect to the group generated by taking the Pauli-$Z$ gates on either qubit---this corresponds to a representation of the group $\mathbb{Z}_2 \times \mathbb{Z}_2$.
-It is not, however, symmetric under the group generated by the CNOT and SWAP gates acting on the two-qubit system---corresponding to $D_3$, the triangular dihedral group.
-Thus, using these two groups as described in our algorithms, we can visualize examples of both symmetry and asymmetry, as shown in Figure \ref{fig:combined}.